googleapis/cloud-trace-nodejs/plugins.md

 A plugin consists of a set of *patch objects*.
 A patch object gives information about how a file in a module should be patched in order to create trace spans.

-Each patch object should contain the following fields:
+Each patch object can contain the following fields:

 * `file`: The path to the file whose exports should be patched, relative to the root of the module.
 You can specify an empty string, or omit this field